Name: Gonzalo Costa Hoevel

-It was great that Antoine Albeau put his interest on it some years ago and got a lot of us interested as well.
+It was great that Antoine Albeau put his interest in it some years ago and got a lot of us interested as well.

 Then some kitefoil brands started doing some windsurfing designs, like F4.

 After that, many brands started developing.
-I guess that it needed some more R&D, bigger foils, and a bit of interest of some key people and key brands.
+I guess that it needed some more R&D, bigger foils, and a bit of interest from some key people and key brands.

 WZ: It seems like The PWA focuses on racefoiling while the mass market is more interested in freeride/freerace foiling.
 What do you think about this observation?